Bearer/bearer/docs/quickstart.md

 ```

-The summary report is just one [report type](/explanations/reports) available in Bearer.
+The security report is just one [report type](/explanations/reports) available in Bearer.

 Additional options for using and configuring the `scan` command can be found in the [scan documentation](/reference/commands/#scan).

 For additional guides and usage tips, [view the docs](/).